-Note: This manual is intended to inform the user of the Rules of the Road (Wisconsin state laws and Administrative Rules), as well as important safety tips.
+This manual is intended to inform the user of the rules of the road (Wisconsin state laws and Administrative Rules) and provide important safety tips.
 Information in this and other handbooks and manuals published by the Division of Motor Vehicles is not all-inclusive and is subject to change at any time due to new or revised laws.